chainguard-dev/edu/content/open-source/sigstore/policy-controller/using-policy-controller-to-verify-signed-chainguard-images.md

 pod/nginx created
 ```

+In the background, the Policy Controller queries the specified `ctlog` from the policy that you created to find a record in the log that matches the image being requested (`cgr.dev/chainguard/nginx:latest`).
+The Policy Controller ensures that the SHA256 hash of the image matches the hash that is recorded in the certificate issued by the OIDC `issuer` when the image was first signed.
+Finally, the Policy Controller verifies the issued certificate was signed by the specified Certiciate Authority's (`https://fulcio.sigstore.dev`) root signing certificate.
+Once the Policy Controller verifies the signature of the image's hash in the transparency log matches the computed hash of the image, and the certificate's validity based on the CA chain of trust, it will admit the pod into the cluster.

 Delete the pod once you're done experimenting with it:

 ```
 kubectl delete pod nginx
 ```

-To learn more about how the Policy Controller uses Cosign to verify and admits images, review the [Cosign](https://docs.sigstore.dev/cosign/overview/) Sigstore documentation.
+To learn more about how the Policy Controller uses Cosign to verify and admit images, review the [Cosign](https://docs.sigstore.dev/cosign/overview/) Sigstore documentation.

 ## Options for Continuous Verification